garrison/vmc/README.rst

 -  Projected Fermi sea does not yet use multi-particle moves so does not work at half filling.

--  Non-Bravais lattices have never been tested, and may not be fully implemented in the python layer.
+-  Non-Bravais lattices have never been tested.

 -  Cylindrical boundary conditions have not yet been fully tested.